Enmeshment In Romantic Relationships

 Enmeshment generally comes from dysfunctional families, and we learn these rigid roles young...
 Do you identify with the

 Hero Child, Scapegoat, Lost Child or Mascot?.
-For an overall discussion of Dysfunctional Family Roles, click here.
+For an overall discussion of Dysfunctional Family Roles, click the blog post here.

 6. Lack of Autonomy: ๐Ÿ’”